nickneos/nickneos.github.io/_posts/2020-09-14-migrating-home-assistant.md

 canonical_url: https://www.nickneos.com/2020/09/14/migrating-home-assistant/
 ---

 A few months ago I started experiencing issues with my Home Assistant setup on Raspberry Pi 3 model B. It appeard to be due to SD card corruption which is a common issue.

 I had been thinking for a while to migrate my Home Assistant setup over to my home media server (HP Microserver Gen8) running Debian 10.
 This finally gave me the push to look into running Home Assistant via a Docker Container on Debian.

-## Thoughts after running HA in Docker for a few months
+## Thoughts after running HA Core in Docker for a few months

-It's been several months now of having Home Assistant running in docker, and I have to say, it is way more faster and responsive than it was on the Raspberry Pi.
+It's been several months now of running Home Assistant Core in docker on my HP Microserver and I have to say, it is much faster and responsive than it was on my Raspberry Pi (more than I was expecting).

-The sluggishness on the Pi became really noticable after adding many addons in Hass OS.
-However on docker (which has no add ons - I'll get to this later), I am running 16 docker containers and everything feels much smoother.
+The limits of the Pi 3 hardware really became noticable after adding many addons in Hass OS.
+However with my installation on docker (which has no add ons - I'll get to this later), I am running 16 docker containers and everything feels much smoother.
 My server has 16gb RAM, dual core processor, so it's no suprise really.

-Now there are a few negatives.
-Running Home Assistant on docker is just [Home Assistant Core](https://www.home-assistant.io/faq/ha-vs-hassio/) which can be run on various operating systems.
-It is not the complete OS that you get when installing via the normal Raspberry Pi methods.
+However there are a few negatives.
+Running Home Assistant inm your own docker environment is technically [Home Assistant Core](https://www.home-assistant.io/faq/ha-vs-hassio/).
+It is not the complete OS that you get when installing via the normal Raspberry Pi methods as it's intended to be run on various operating systems.
 So you don't get the `supervisor` option in Home Assistant or (more importantly) the ability to install addons.

 However, this isn't that much of a big deal when you realise most addons (all the ones I was using) can be installed in docker pretty easily.
 You can search for downloadable docker containers at [Docker Hub](https://hub.docker.com/).
 Admittedly, it is a bit more effort configuring the `docker-compose.yml` file for each container you want to add (I'll get to this later), as opposed to just clicking a button to download an addon.
 But once you get the hang of it, it's no big deal.

-## Migrating to Docker
+## Installing on Docker

-Here I will share the steps I took for anyone looking to migrate to docker.
+Here I will share the steps I took for anyone looking to migrate to their own installation on docker.

+The official guide is [here](https://www.home-assistant.io/docs/installation/docker/), but I will dive into a bit more detail.

 Some things to keep in mind:

-* This was done on Debian 10 but the steps should be similar for Ubuntu and other linux distributions.
+* This was done on Debian 10 but the steps should be similar for Ubuntu and possibly other linux distributions.
 * Your addons requirements may be different to mine.
 The most important ones I needed to make sure existed on docker (which I cover in this guide) are:
     * [Appdaemon](https://hub.docker.com/r/acockburn/appdaemon/)
     * [Mosquitto MQTT Broker](https://hub.docker.com/_/eclipse-mosquitto)
     * [MariaDB](https://hub.docker.com/_/mariadb)

-    * There are several others I use too, but for keeping this guide simple, I'll just cover those 3.
+There are several others I use too, but for keeping this guide simple I'll just cover those 3.
+It should give you an idea of how it works.
+But if you need help with any others, feel free to drop a comment at the end of the post and I'll see if I can help out 🙂

 ## Backing up existing HA config files